 - Numerous stops where you have pulled over to feast your eyes on the view

-Who turned up and named Kawhia?
+Who Turned Up and Named Kawhia?

-- You’ve been at sea for a long time, the journey is gruelling however there is hope on the horizon.
-Polynesian navigators would have been elated with the sight of leaves in ocean currents and bird patterns indicating land.
 In the 14thc the Tainui ocean double hulled wakas (sailing vessel) arrived in Kawhia Harbour.
 At the current site of Maketu Marae people strode ashore for the first time.
 The name is: to support or help, from the Maori word “awhi”, named by the earliest waka crew that entered the harbour and saw it as a place of abundance.
-Kawhia is part of the soul of the Tainui Maori iwi (tribal affiliation).
-The harbour has five rivers feeding into the estuaries creating a rich fishing resource.

-Kawhia fame
+Kawhia Fame

 - Ngāti Toa chief Te Rauparaha born in Kawhia, Maori nineteenth century chief